charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 First, let's place our imaginary
 [recording electrode](http://charlesfrye.github.io/FoundationalNeuroscience/80/)
-(indicated by two almost-intersecting lines, representing our pipette tip) on Neuron 1 and shine our imaginary laser
+(indicated by two almost-intersecting lines, representing our pipette tip) on Neuron a and shine our imaginary laser
-(indicated by the green lightning bolts) on Neurons A, B, and C, which we've modified using [optogenetics](https://en.wikipedia.org/wiki/Optogenetics) so that they respond to light by increasing and decreasing their activity.
+(indicated by the green lightning bolts) on Neurons 1, 2, and 3, which we've modified using [optogenetics](https://en.wikipedia.org/wiki/Optogenetics) so that they respond to light by increasing and decreasing their activity.